montreal91/deadly-duck/roadmap.md

 # Teh Roadmap

 ## Console App Publication (The First Prototype)
+What I already did is quite a good start.

 I want to write a post(s) to introduce new players to my game and ask them to share their emotions.

 ### Must-haves